jaydevani/gemini-clone/README.md

+# gemini=clone

+Developed and integrated a Gemini API-based application to enable seamless data retrieval and synchronizationfor efficient clone management.
+Implemented robust features using the Gemini API, ensuring high performance and scalability in Gemini clone operations.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.